Sanglorian/orcus/Orcus Advanced Options - current.md

 Oaths can be singular tasks (destroy the Dark Tower) or ongoing (keep King Dari alive).
 Ongoing oaths can be renewed at the end of each year.
 An oath must be something measurable, so the character knows whether it has been fulfilled.

+One day after the oath is fulfilled or one month after it is broken, you regain the recovery you spent on this craft.

 The oath-swearer receive a +2 power bonus on skill checks while working towards their oath, and a +2 power bonus to defenses against attacks that would directly stop them from working towards their oath.

 ### Augury